 Note: Using the above command we can easily resume the file at the point of interruption.
-For e.g., If we started to download a big sized file and in-between when it gets interrupted, then we need to start the process once again from the beginning.
-To avoid the process again from the beginning, we can use the above command to continue where the download got interrupted.
+For e.g., if we start to download a large size file and in-between when it gets interrupted, then we need to start the process once again from the beginning.
+To avoid the process again from the beginning, you can use the above command to continue where the download got interrupted.

 6. How to limit the download speed rate?